-Responsibility.
-City of Compton Planning and Economic Development Department
+Responsibility: City of Compton Planning and Economic Development Department

-Implementation Schedule Within 12 months of Housing Element Adoption Quantified Objectives.
-To comply with applicable State requirements.
+Quantified Objectives: To comply with applicable State requirements.

 Zoning for Single Room Occupancy

 To include single room occupancy hotels into the Zoning Ordinance, the zoning consistency program will incorporate SRO's as a land use permitted by right in non-residential zones.